This easy parmesan gnocchi recipe features plenty of fresh spinach. Ready in 30 minutes!

-- We used store-bought gnocchi here, but it’s excellent with homemade gnocchi!
-We frequently make quick and easy homemade gnocchi with leftover mashed potatoes, or you can try your hand at an authentic Italian recipe like this one.
+- We used store-bought gnocchi here, but it's excellent with homemade gnocchi!
+Make homemade gnocchi with leftover mashed potatoes, or use an authentic Italian homemade potato gnocchi recipe.

 - No gnocchi?
 Make the sauce as instructed and serve over spaghetti (or any pasta you have on hand!), grilled chicken, zucchini noodles, or your favorite grains (rice, quinoa, and farro are all great here!)

-- If you’re not vegetarian, top this gnocchi with some shredded chicken, chorizo, bacon, grilled salmon, or garlicky shrimp to add some extra protein.
+- Add protein.
+Top this gnocchi with some shredded chicken, chorizo, bacon, grilled salmon, or garlicky shrimp.

 This creamy gnocchi sauce is similar to an alfredo and is fairly rich, so we love serving it with lighter sides to balance it out!
 (Pro tip: To lighten up the sauce itself, swap the milk and flour for our Magic Cauliflower Cream!)